l-aime/my_resume/resume-en.md

 - ***Background***

-In the initial 0 to 1 phase, the marketing platform achieved scaled capability building, handling over 80% of the wealth team's marketing business requirements.
-However, as more business units joined, configuration bugs, configuration inquiries, and configuration risk checks became the team's biggest liability.
-There was an urgent need to further abstract the marketing platform model and present its capabilities using more productized concepts to reduce configuration understanding costs and error rates.
-Additionally, to refocus development resources on system development and optimization, there was a need to explore multi-agent-based marketing collaboration capabilities around productized features, reducing reliance on developers for wealth marketing.
+In the 0 to 1 phase, the marketing platform achieved scaled capability building, handling over 80% of the wealth team's marketing business requirements.
+However, as more business  joined, configuration bugs, configuration inquiries, and configuration risk checks became the team's biggest burden.
+There was an urgent need to further abstract the marketing platform model and present its capabilities with a productized concepts to reduce configuration understanding costs and error rates.
+Additionally, to focus development resources on system development and optimization, there was a need to explore AI-powered marketing collaboration capabilities, reducing reliance on developers.

 - ***Task***
-1. Further abstract the marketing platform model and present marketing capabilities externally using productized concepts.
+1. Further abstract the marketing platform model and present marketing capabilities using productized concepts.
 2. Explore Multi-Agent to build marketing collaboration capabilities and free up development resources.

 - ***Specific Steps***
-1. Standardized activity, play, supply, and strategy models, achieving **zero-code marketing activity configuration**, reducing configuration costs.
+1. Standardized activity, play, supply, and strategy models, achieving **zero-code marketing platform configuration**, reducing configuration costs and risks.
-2. Developed marketing multi-agents, building AI-based marketing intelligent assistance capabilities, and established a collaboration evaluation mechanism.
+2. Developed marketing multi-agents, building AI-based assistance capabilities, and established a collaboration  mechanism.

 - ***Result***

-The marketing platform productization initiative started in early 2025.
+The marketing platform productization started in early 2025.
 After its launch in May 2025, it efficiently supported the Yu'ebao 12th Anniversary promotion (100M+ user visits).
 During development, configuration costs decreased by 70%, and bugs reduced by 36%.
-Furthermore, the LLM-based marketing intelligent assistance capability effectively reduced platform usage costs, freed up 40% of Q&A resources, and identified a viable path for AI implementation in marketing scenarios.
+Furthermore, the AI-based intelligent assistance  effectively reduced platform usage costs, freed up 40% of Q&A resources, and identified a viable path for AI implementation in marketing scenarios.

 **3. Financial Settlement | Logistics Settlement Productization**

 - ***Background***

 STO Express's financial settlement system used TD's traditional industry solution, where all financial settlement logic was implemented using SQL scripts, involving 1000+ Oracle scheduling tasks, 100+ financial reports, and 200+ stored procedures.
 The TD was a closed system , difficult to scale, and had high maintenance and operational costs.
-The core challenges were improving development iteration efficiency, building cloud-based settlement, and achieving a smooth transition between the old and new systems.
+The core challenges were improving development iteration efficiency, building a cloud-based settlement, and achieving a smooth transition between the old and new systems.

 - ***Task***
 1. Build financial settlement productization capabilities to manage billing subjects and billing metadata.
 Ensure billing subject scripts are easy to modify, test, and verify; the billing system is monitorable; and the calculation process is traceable.
 2. Achieve a smooth transition between the old and new systems.

 - ***Specific Steps***
-1. Maintained a business perspective, organizing strategy, rule, and factor (rates, features) domain models around billing subjects.
+1. Organizing strategy, rule, and factor (rates, features) domain models around billing subjects.
-2. Developed a financial settlement billing engine to consume upstream settlement messages in real-time, enabling real-time waybill cost calculation.
+2. Developed a financial settlement billing engine to consume upstream settlement messages in real-time, enabling real-time cost calculation.
 3. Achieved a smooth system transition by developing a grayscale release plan: first, switching the settlement process flow, then switching the TD data source flow, and finally switching the reporting layer flow.

 - ***Result***